Frequently Asked Questions

 Cycling: Laikipia is situated at altitudes between 1,166 and 2,122m, cycling at altitude is more challenging and it can take the body a bit longer to acclimatize.

 The terrain of biking is not very technical.
-It includes riding on dirt roads throughout conservancies, single track on the mountain and wide tracks through the Laikipia bush.
+It includes riding on dirt roads throughout conservancies, single track through the forest and wide tracks through the Laikipia bush.
 Please note the approximate distance each day on the itinerary.

-There will be support vehicles during the entire cycling and bush walking experience.
+There will be support vehicles during the entire cycling experience.
 These support vehicles can be accessed whenever you need.

 Trekking: Trekking on Mt.
 Kenya requires the most acclimatization, but you will have had a week to acclimatize to the altitude in Laikipia before tackling the mountain.
 The daily trekking distances are manageable and you will be carrying minimum weight.
 You will reach a max altitude of 4,985m - Lenana Peak.
 There is an entire support team that will take care of setting up your luxury tent (includes mattress and elevated cot in a large tent), cooking all your meals (high energy, healthy and adjusted to your dietary needs) and carrying your gear (sleeping bag, extra clothing, etc).